gazhird/codestar/README.md

 open my_project/settings.py file
 find the INSTALLED_APPS list
-Append 'hello_world', to the end of the list of INSTALLED_APPS
+Append 'APP_NAME', to the end of the list of INSTALLED_APPS

 ## Testing app